Grassyloki/Suse-Tumbleweed-Slowroll-MOTD/README.md

-# Suse-MOTD
-MOTD script for SUSE complete with services and ssl cert info
+MOTD script for SUSE complete with services and ssl cert info - WIP